Golden Visa changes explained

 One of the great things about the Golden Visa programme is that investors can add certain family members to their Golden Visa application.
 Qualifying family members include:

-This is one of the most common questions which Joana receives and the costs, all of which are payable to the Portuguese government, have been broken down below:
+This is one of the most common questions which we receive and the costs, all of which are payable to the Portuguese government, have been broken down below:

 Immigration application fee: €533 per person